0xKourama/Elbanna-NP-Notes/personal/braindump.md

 7. house needs

-house wife:
-negative

-positive
+# what are the negatives of being house wife?

+# what are the positives of being house wife?
-free time for:
+1. free time for:
-	activies
+	- activies
-	hobbies
+	- hobbies
-	health
+	- health
-	reading
+	- reading
-	study for kids
+	- study for kids

+# what are the traits of masculine women?
 1. women who love cursing.
 2. women who provide for men.
 3. The SJW (being a warrior ain't feminine).
 4. who physically and verbally challenge men.
 5. who neglect their appearance.
-6. who denies help of any kind.
+6. who deny help of any kind.
-7. nasty attitude and defends that nasty attitude (disrespectful).
+7. Nasty attitude and defends that nasty attitude (disrespectful).
 8. women who lead with strength instead of feminity (it's not a woman's job to impress a man).

-bonus: women who don't respect men or women who want to control a man. who see man's leadership as domination, tyranny or abuse. who aren't submissive. a woman should find a good man and submit to his leadership.
+9. Women who don't respect men or women who want to control a man. who see man's leadership as domination, tyranny or abuse.

-providing, protecting & feeling needed.

-"masculine women attract feminine men" men are wired to lead.
+10. who aren't submissive.
+*a woman should find a good man and submit to his leadership.*

+# what are the traits of feminine men?
-men who expect women to take care of them. they have women's ways. (overly emotional). protection, stability and security.
+1. men who expect women to take care of them.
+2. they have women's ways. (overly emotional).
-feminine: full of excuses. (they suggest fifty-fifty) who see themselves as victims. (they focus on problems instead of solutions). who gossip. they are selfish. who don't work. stuck and stagnant (lack purpose).
+3. full of excuses. (they suggest fifty-fifty) who see themselves as victims. (they focus on problems instead of solutions).

-what am I trying to accomplish? what were the biggest mistakes I've made? what made me do them? what are the areas of improvement in our security? what are the steps of effective troubleshooting? what is the benefit of post-processing? what makes a person emotionally stable? what signs show that am in inner peace? what makes a person use indirect ways? what makes us forget our blessings? what's annoying about being sassy? what determines a persons value? what makes troubleshooting easy? what makes understanding easy? what makes searching easier? what makes development easy? what makes a good question? what makes something vague? what does the word 'I' do? what makes learning easy? what causes human error? what are your hopes?
-ايه اللي يؤلم في انكار الجميل؟
+4. who gossip.
+5. are selfish.
+6. who don't work.
+7. stuck and stagnant (lack purpose).

+# what are the man duties?
+1. providing (stability)
+2. protecting (security)

+# what motivates a man?
+1. being needed
+2. responsibility

+*masculine women attract feminine men*
+*men are wired to lead*

+# what am I trying to accomplish?

+# what were the biggest mistakes I've made? what made me do them?

+# what are the areas of improvement in our security?

+# what are the steps of effective troubleshooting?

+# what is the benefit of post-processing?

+# what makes a person emotionally stable?

+# what signs show that am in inner peace?

+# what makes a person use indirect ways?

+# what makes us forget our blessings?

+# what's annoying about being sassy?

+# what determines a persons value?

+# what makes troubleshooting easy?

+# what makes understanding easy?

+# what makes searching easier?

+# what makes development easy?

+# what makes a good question?

+# what makes something vague?

+# what does the word 'I' do?

+# what makes learning easy?

+# what causes human error?

+# what are your hopes?

+# what's painful in denying the good things a person has done?

-stuff that are irreplacable about alyaa?
+# what are the stuff that are irreplacable about alyaa?
 1. tenderness
 2. following (she follows the right thing <3)
 3. caring (showing up for me 1st time at carrefour, cancelling her work and to meet me and think about our relationship)